dokryconn/Dokters-Prescription/README.md

 Reference the `Ableton Takeover README.txt` for more info and the complete list of default program processes included in the .EXE version of this script.

 An .AHK version of this script is included within `Dok's Rx Cabinet\Over The Counter\Ableton Takeover` for optional customizing.
 Although the .EXE version of **Ableton Takeover** includes a *decent* list of *common* programs, you can edit this script to include the program processes that are typically running while you are using Ableton Live.
-(See "Customizing the scripts" section below.)
+(See "Customizing Scripts" section below.)

 Reference the `Ableton Takeover README.txt` file for more info and the complete list of default program processes included in the .EXE version of this script.